From the Editor, June 2013

 While the restoration of Zumsteins Picnic Area continues, visitors are advised to park in the car park at the western end of the picnic area and following the directional signs.
 These signs will guide visitors across the MacKenzie River, past the three Pise Cottages and along a new section of walking track before linking with the original MacKenzie River Walk.

-The section of walking track between Fish Falls and MacKenzie Falls will be open in late June 2013.
+The section of walking track between Fish Falls and MacKenzie Falls will be open in late Read the rest

 May 4 Red Gum Walk working bee